California county routes in zone E: E19

-County Route E19 (CR E19), known entirely as Clarksburg Road, is a county highway in Yolo County, California, United States.
+County Route E19 (CR E19) is a two-lane county highway in Yolo County, California, United States.
 It runs from Jefferson Boulevard (State Route 84) to South River Road (CR E9) in Clarksburg.
+The route is known as Clarksburg Road from Jefferson Boulevard to Willow Avenue and Clarksburg Avenue in Clarksburg from Willow Avenue to South River Road.
+Apart from a reassurance shield at its eastern terminus, the route is largely unsigned.